austinstover/ipe2tikz-images/README.md

 2. Convert it in-place to TikZ.
 3. Edit the TikZ code in the Ipe textbox, and use the Apply button to immediately see your changes while editing.
 4. Copy-paste the resulting TikZ picture to a LaTeX document.
+If you use any embedded images in this picture, then you'll need to find those in the same directory as your ipe document and move these to your LaTeX document directory.

 For this to work, you must have Ipe 7.2.6+ installed, and you need to put `tikzlibraryipe.code.tex` either in `~/.ipe/latexrun`, or somewhere in your